Cub Scout | Scouts

 award one or more of the following each year, as selected by the Key 3 (Chair, DE, District

 Commissioner).
 If you know someone who should be considered for one of

 - Rising Star - may be presented to

-"newish" leaders who have done special service for the
+"newish" leaders who have done special service, either at

 - Old Guard- may be presented to an Old F... we mean,